PASTAplus/PEP/peps/pep-9.md

 **5. Read Resource Rules**

-Goal: To read rules of a specific resource.
+Goal: To read the rules of a resource.

 Use case: